 “When I’m hiking my favourite soundtrack of all is of course that of nature.
 But when my legs get weary and motivation dips, music has the power to carry me beyond the fatigue, empowering and inspiring me to just keep on going. […] This playlist encapsulates the sounds of feeling free and unstoppable.
 It celebrates getting lost and exploring nature’s wonders by the most basic and stripped back mode of transport available, on foot.”

-So without further ado, below is the indie folk playlist for hiking for your listening pleasure (you can also follow it on Spotify).
+So without further ado, below is the indie folk playlist with songs about hiking that celebrates being in nature, for your listening pleasure (you can also follow it on Spotify).